The Benefits of a Co-Ed Rehab Treatment Facility

 Residential Treatment for LGBTQIA+

 Many people require higher levels of care during detox and withdrawal.
 Residential (RTC) and partial hospitalization (PHP) treatment programs provide some of the most extensive service coverage.
-Individuals who do not feel safe or confident in their ability to stay at home or in a sober living community during rehabilitation can benefit from the structured treatment plans offered by residential facilities.
+Individuals who do not feel safe or confident in their ability to stay at home or in a sober community during rehabilitation can benefit from the structured treatment plans offered by residential facilities.
 However, individuals who identify as LGBTQIA+ may feel uncertain about staying with a group of strangers.

 Some of the top concerns experienced by LGBTQIA+ folks include: